How to Build Dutch Barn Doors

-- Diagonally "toenail" a few long screws through the frame members as shown in the image on this page.
-Some 3-inch screws that are pre-drilled and countersunk work best to hold the members tight and keep the frame members from splitting, but one could possibly get away with angling some long framing nailers with a framing nailer.
+- Diagonally "toenail" a few long screws through the frame members as shown here.
+Some 3-inch screws driven through counter-bored pilot holes work best to hold the members tight and keep the frame members from splitting, but another method is to angle some long framing nails with a framing nailer.

-Once all four corners... have been toenailed, remove the clamps and double-check the unit for square.Continue to 5 of 15 below.
+- Once all four corners have been toenailed, remove the clamps and check again to make sure the frame is square.

-Attach a Diagonal Frame Member
+Cut and Attach a Diagonal Brace

-After marking and making the four miter cuts, the diagonal board should fit snugly within the frame, but not so tightly that it causes the frame to deflect (see the image above).
-Attach the diagonal cross-member to the frame by toenailing as you did in the previous step.Continue to 6 of 15 below.
+- The brace board should now fit snugly within the frame, but not so tightly that it causes the frame to bend.
+Attach the diagonal brace to the frame by toenailing, as you did in the previous step.